kuzeyardabulut/aws-visitor-counter/README.md

 ## Usage of HTML and Javascript
-In this part, we should add javascript command in our website code.
+In this part, we should add Javascript command in our website code.
 You should Write this command inside the HTML code.

 ```html
 <script>